-Mechanical Clock Kits offered on this page are for the clock case maker or to set up all new insides to a currently existing clock.
+Mechanical Clock Kits on this page are for the clock case maker or to set up all new insides to a currently existing clock.

 Mechanical Clock KitsTypes of clock kitsMechanical Movement optionsBuy prior to case creationBuild a Seat BoardPendulum info